 All rights to this manual are owned solely by SATEL Oy (referred to in this user guide as SATEL).
 All rights reserved.
-The copying of this manual (without written permission from the owner) by printing, copying, recording or by any other means, or the full or partial translation of the manual to any other language, including all programming languages, using any electrical, mechanical, magnetic, optical, manual or other methods or devices is forbidden.
+The copying of this manual (without written permission from the owner) by printing, copying, recording or by any other means, or the full or partial translation of the manual to any other language, including all programming languages, using any electrical, mechanical, magnetic, optical, manual or other methods or devices is forbidden circumstances is the manufacturer or the developer of a program responsible for any possible damages caused by the use of a program.
+The names of the programs as well as all copyrights relating to the programs are the sole property of SATEL.
+Any transfer, licensing to a third party, leasing, rent-ing, transportation, copying, editing, translating, modifying into another programming language or reverse engineering for any intent is forbidden without the written consent of SATEL.